Topological bands in the PdSe$_2$ pentagonal monolayer: Abstract

 \section{Abstract}

-The electronic structure of palladium diselenide (PdSe$_2$) in its monolayer form is analyzed from the topological band theory perspective.
-Employing first-principles calculations, effective models and symmetry indicators we found that the low-lying conduction bands are topologically nontrivial, protected by time reversal and crystalline symmetries.
-Numerical evidence supporting the nontrivial character of the bands is presented and examples of physical responses are discussed.
+The electronic structure of monolayer pentagonal palladium diselenide (PdSe$_2$) is analyzed from the topological band theory perspective.
+Employing first-principles calculations, effective models and symmetry indicators, we find that the low-lying conduction bands are topologically nontrivial, protected by time reversal and crystalline symmetries.
+Numerical evidence supporting the nontrivial character of the bands is presented.
+Furthermore, we obtain a relevant physical response from the topological viewpoint, such as the spin Hall conductivity.